 With schools due back from early September this is a great time to visit Devon while the sun (hopefully) still shines and the main tourism season is winding down.
 But what’s on in Devon as the autumn kicks off?
-Here’s our guide to the top things to do in Devon in September.
+Here’s our guide to the top things to do in Devon in September 2021.

 Events in Devon this September

-Here’s what’s on in Devon for families this September.
+Find out more about what’s on in Devon for families this September.

 Also take a look at my round up of what’s happening in Devon this weekend.